Municipal Archives

 The board was composed of twenty-six unpaid members (four being versed in the Spanish language) who were appointed by Dallas City Council.
 Per Ordinance 14862, the board was originally under the City’s Secretary Office and later transferred to the Department of Health and Human Services (formerly named the Department of Consumer Affairs).

-The DMPCB determined whether a film fit MP ordinance definitions and classified the film accordingly— “suitable for young persons,” “not suitable for young persons,” or “suitable except” with the accompanying symbol(s), “L,” “S,” “V,” “D,” “N,” and/or “P” for language, sex, violence, drugs, nudity, and perversion, respectively.
+The DMPCB determined whether a film fit motion picture ordinance definitions and classified the film accordingly— “suitable for young persons,” “not suitable for young persons,” or “suitable except” with the accompanying symbol(s), “L,” “S,” “V,” “D,” “N,” and/or “P” for language, sex, violence, drugs, nudity, and perversion, respectively.
 Before 1977, the theater/exhibitor was required to request a city classification, prior to a film exhibition in the City of Dallas.
 In 1977, responsibility was moved from the exhibitor to the distributor to request a DMPCB classification.
 Any request for “not suitable” did not require a film viewing.
 Requests for “suitable” with or without exception and/or a film with an MPAA rating of G, GP, PG, or PG-13, had scheduled screenings at the cost of the theater, then distributor after 1977.
 If a distributor disagreed with the DMPCB classification, it had the option of giving a “Notice of Non-acceptance,” requesting the DMPCB to reconsider the classification.
 If a distributor did not accept the DMPCB’s final classification, the distributor could choose to start legal proceedings to settle the disagreement.

 Motion picture review and classification in Dallas began in 1911 when the Dallas City Council appointed individuals to review films.
 In 1932, the Dallas City Council formalized the practice by creating the Dallas Motion Picture Reviewing Board (DMPRB).
 Nationally, the U.S. Supreme Court “Miracle Decision,” Joseph Burstyn, Inc. v.
 Wilson (1952), landmark decision stated motion pictures were protected expression by the First Amendment.
 Only thirteen years later, the U.S. Supreme Court Case, Freedman v.
 Maryland, 380 U.S. 51 (1965), shifted the burden of proof that a film was “dangerously obscene” from the distributor/exhibitor to the government.
 To be within federal law, in 1965, the City of Dallas renamed and recodified the board with Motion Picture Ordinance 11284, creating the Dallas Motion Picture Classification Board.
 The DMPCB’s duties were enumerated in Dallas City Code Chapter 46, Article II, §46-13 through §46-20.